Help protect turtles who are in danger from poachers by volunteering in Costa Rica!

 You will receive a full days training about nesting sea turtles, their biology, the difference between the species, and what to look out for in their behaviour.
 Later in the day you will visit the Tortuga Beach to learn about the research protocol and turtle hatchery.

-After spending some time with the turtles, you’ll be working with the educational collaboration officer, taking care of the butterfly garden or producing educational material for the schools you’ll be visiting.
+After spending some of the previous night working with the turtles, you’ll be pleased to hear you’ve got the morning off to catch up on some rest!
+After this you will spend the afternoon working with the educational collaboration officer, taking care of the butterfly garden or producing educational material for the schools you’ll be visiting.

 This project is not all work and no play and there is good opportunity to enjoy some time off.
 You will have the chance to take part in many different activities including: surf lessons, horseback riding, hiking, diving and many others!
 There are plenty of shops and restaurants within walking distance of the Reserva, but if you want to take part in any of the activities then get in touch with your project facilitator.